 Close the Account

-Once a sponsored project account has a zero balance and all other closeout requirements are completed, Research Affairs - Financial Management will deactivate the account.
+Once a sponsored project account has a zero balance and all other closeout requirements are completed, Research Affairs - Post Award will deactivate the account.
 Once the account is deactivated, charges will no longer be allowed to post to the account.
-Financial Management will storethe official project file according to applicable regulations.
-Please see the LLUAHSC policyand procedure: (H-20) Sponsored Project Closeout for more information.
+Post Award will store the official project file according to applicable regulations.
+Please see the LLUH policy and procedure: (H-20) Sponsored Project Closeout for more information.